headwirecom/sling-site/src/main/jbake/content/documentation/feature-model/howtos/create-sling-composite.md

 </div>

-If you stick with us, we'll show you how to upgrade your application with the Composite Nodestore.
+If you stick with us, we'll show you how to convert an existing Provisioning Model to a Feature Model..

 <div style="background: #cde0ea; padding: 14px; border-left: 10px solid #f9bb00; margin-bottom: 1em;">